Benny Binion: Casino years

 In Las Vegas, Binion became a partner of the Las Vegas Club casino, but left after a year due to licensing problems.
-In 1949 he opened the Westerner Gambling House and Saloon, but he soon sold out after conflicts with his casino partners.
+In 1949, he opened the Westerner Gambling House and Saloon, but he soon sold out after conflicts with his casino partners.

 In 1951, Binion purchased the Eldorado Club and the Apache Hotel, opening them as Binion's Horseshoe, which immediately became popular because of the high limits on bets.
-He initially set a table limit of $500 for craps, ten times higher than the limit at his competitors of the time.
+He initially set a table limit of $500 for craps.
 As a result of outdoing the competition he received death threats, although eventually casinos raised their limits to keep up with him.
-Additionally, the Horseshoe would allow a bet of any size from a player as long as the bet was no larger than the player's initial bet.
+Additionally, the Horseshoe would allow a bet of any size from a player, as long as the player's subsequent bets were no larger than the player's initial bet.

 Binion was in the vanguard of Las Vegas casino innovation.
 He was the first in the downtown Glitter Gulch to replace sawdust-covered floors with carpeting, the first to dispatch limousines to transport customers to and from the casino, and the first to offer free drinks to players.
 Although comps were standard for high rollers, Binion gave them to all players.
 He also shied away from the gaudy performing acts typical of other Las Vegas casinos.

 Binion was known to be generous to patrons, and said he followed a simple philosophy when serving his customers: "Good food, good whiskey cheap, and a good gamble."
-For many years the Horseshoe had a late night $2 steak special, with most of the meat for the steaks coming from cattle on Binion's ranches in Montana.
+For many years, the Horseshoe had a late night $2 steak special, with most of the meat for the steaks coming from cattle on Binion's ranches in Montana.
 The Horseshoe is also believed to be the first major casino to offer 100-times-odds at craps (a patron with a bet on the pass or don't-pass lines could take or lay up to 100 times their bet in odds).
 It was one of the more profitable casinos in town.

 After his trial and conviction in 1953, to cover back taxes and legal costs, Binion sold a majority share in the Horseshoe to fellow gambler and New Orleans oilman Joe W. Brown.
 Binion's family regained controlling interest in the Horseshoe in 1957, but did not regain full control until 1964.
 Binion was never allowed to hold a gaming license afterwards.
 Instead, his son Jack became the licensee, with Benny assuming the title of Director of Public Relations.

 Binion styled himself a cowboy throughout his life.
 He almost never wore a necktie and used gold coins as buttons on his cowboy shirts.
-Despite being technically barred from owning guns, he carried at least one pistol all his life, and kept a sawed-off shotgun close by.
+Despite being technically barred from owning guns, he carried at least one pistol all his life and kept a sawed-off shotgun close by.
 His office was a booth in the downstairs restaurant, and he knew many of his customers by name.